Bafana team manager Kujane left stuck on the ground after Libya continue playing mind games

 Bafana are in second place in Group E with nine points behind leaders Nigeria‚ who have already qualified.

-Libya‚ who must win to take second place in the group behind Nigeria and deny South Africa qualification‚ cannot host the game in the North African country because of a long-standing Fifa ban over security concerns and must find a neutral venue.
+Libya‚ who must win to take second place in the group behind Nigeria and deny South Africa qualification‚ cannot host the game in their own backyard because of a long-standing Fifa ban over security concerns and must find a neutral venue.

 “So after the World Cup‚ I can only tell you that the whole World Cup campaign was difficult mentally for our players because of all the nonsense that was going on with the Senegal game."